 It might sound obvious but coordinating working time for teammates scattered across various time-zones is difficult.
 And it’s not only about making sure that everybody has the opportunity to attend a meeting during the day.
 In some cases, it’s also about motivation and engagement.
 If you decide that only people from a certain region will work within their uncomfortable hours, that will affect their morale, therefore it’s good to share the pain of a multi-time-zone environment.

 Especially today many of your remote specialists will work from home.
 It means that it will be more difficult for them to keep the work-life balance.
 Encourage them to sleep well and take their time for relaxation.
-Rested employers will get more jobs done and their attitude will influence the team-spirit positively.
+Rested employers will get more jobs done and their attitude will influence the team spirit positively.

 Being part of a remote team makes it more likely to experience work-life blending.
-Therefore, as a leader, you should be very responsive and watchful for signs of poor time-management among your teammates.
-Make sure they know how to separate their working-time and personal-life.
+Therefore, as a leader, you should be very responsive and watchful for signs of poor time management among your teammates.
+Make sure they know how to separate their working-time and personal life.
 As much as possible, consider enhancing their work-life management.

 For example, you can make it easier for your team members not to always work from home by providing some free passes to the co-working spaces in their area (companies like Deskpass or Copass are great examples of such services).

 As for WFH itself, you can also support them in the creation of a home-based office and a good working environment.
-This can be done by sharing Work From Home Good Practices and providing them with actual equipment that makes working from home easier, such as noise-cancelling headphones or comfortable office chairs they can use at home.
+This can be done by sharing Work From Home Good Practices and providing them with actual equipment that makes working from home easier, such as noise-canceling headphones or comfortable office chairs they can use at home.

 Is it enough to run a remote agile development team successfully?

 10 rules, and that’s it?
 Is that all you need?
-Not at all, that’s just a beginning.
+Not at all, that’s just the beginning.
 You will need an experienced team of software developers, who have already worked remotely.
 Your Scrum Master or Project manager should also know the ropes of remote team management.

 Going fully remote isn’t that simple if you’re not prepared.
 In Ideamotive we’ve introduced a remote-first approach a while ago and now we keep on polishing our processes and increasing the value we deliver to our customers.